ParallelMaths/parallel/pages/9-24-teachers-pets.md

 ## 4. Space science

-A couple of videos to stretch your brain in the direction of science.
+Here are a couple of videos to stretch your brain in the direction of science.
 Just watch these short videos and answer the questions that follow.

 __Is there life on Mars?__